alexnault/react-headings/README.md

 > Never worry about using the wrong heading level (`h1`, `h2`, etc.) in complex React apps!

-React-headings dynamically maintains the current heading level and prevents skipping levels no matter your component structure, [as required by WCAG](https://www.w3.org/WAI/tutorials/page-structure/headings/).
+React-headings maintains the current heading level and prevents skipping levels no matter your component structure, [as required by WCAG](https://www.w3.org/WAI/tutorials/page-structure/headings/).

 ## Basic usage